 Emilie attended the University of Waterloo to complete a Bachelor of Science in Kinesiology, and completed her Master of Physical Therapy at the University of Toronto in 2016.
 Throughout her life, Emilie was drawn to sports and was fascinated by the human body which led her down the path of pursuing a career in physical therapy.
 Emilie’s treatment style is focused on achieving patient goals through active rehabilitation in a way that compliments the lifestyle of each individual patient.
 In this ever changing world, Emilie is always seeking current information in the field to provide her patients with up-to-date treatments and education.
 She completed the McMaster Contemporary Medical Acupuncture Program in 2017, and continues to take relevant courses in an effort to develop comprehensive treatment plans for her patients.
 When Emilie is not in the clinic, you can find her on the soccer field or training for a marathon.

 Darryl graduated from the University of Toronto in with a Master’s degree in Physical Therapy.
 He later completed a Master’s in Clinical Science at Western University and became a fellow of the Canadian Academy of Manipulative Physical Therapists.
-He is currently the Director of Quality, Risk, Patient Experience and Therapy Services at the Brant Community Health System.
 He is a consultant for orthopaedic and neurosurgeons and has a special interest in hip and spine.
 He has co-authored multiple publications, a text book and has presented at over 50 conferences and courses throughout Canada and Internationally.
 Darryl is the professor of the Business and Entrepreneurship in Physical Therapy course at Western University.
 He also lectures at McMaster University, University of Toronto and Queen’s University on business and practice management topics.
 He is the founder of Mentorship Bootcamp, a program offering business training and career coaching to clinicians.
 You can learn more about Darryl at YardleyPT.ca

 Born in Toronto, and has lived most of his life in the Hamilton Region.
 Dr. Cenic completed a BSc in Medical Physics at McMaster University, a MSc in Medical BioPhysics at University of Western Ontario, and his Medical School (MD) at McMaster University in 2002.
 He did his Neurosurgery Residency Training at McMaster University in 2009 and completed his Spine Surgery Fellowship at the University of Calgary in 2009.
 He also did a Peripheral Nerve Fellowship at the University of Calgary in 2010.
 He is currently at the Hamilton General Hospital as a Neurosurgeon/Spine Surgeon Clinical practice focuses on Spinal Disorders / Injuries / Disease in adults Surgical Procedures: Cervical, thoracic and lumbar-sacral decompression, instrumentation and fusions.